w3kp/tiktok-downloader/README.md

 If you don't already have it installed you also need to install [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 Ubuntu users should note that Ubuntu 22.04 LTS has an old version of yt-dlp in its package repositories, which may cause the download process to fail.
 Check the link above to update to the latest version.

+If you don't already have it installed you also need to install [ffmpeg](https://ffmpeg.org/) to record TikTok Lives.

 ## Usage